qatrackplus/qatrackplus/docs/install/config.rst

   is performing a test list.

-* `SHOW_STATUS_ICONS_LISTING` controls whether icons are shown on listings pages which show the results of the last QA session.
+* `SHOW_STATUS_ICONS_LISTING` controls whether icons are shown on listings pages which show the results of the last QC session.
 (Default True)

 * `SHOW STATUS_ICONS_REVIEW` controls whether the icons are shown when a user is reviewing a test list.
 (Default True)